basaandewiel/rpi-arch-builder/README.md

-on 170408 I made a fork, to be able to add my own custimisations.
+Bas on 170408 I made a fork, to be able to add my own custimisations.
 Note: THis is the first time I work with Github, and I am not an experienced script writer.
 ---